 US visitors are now getting 25% or more on their dollar.

 About us...: Bell grew up in Margaree Valley, about twenty minutes from here, while I grew up in Toronto; we both love it here, so being here makes a lot of sense.
-We opened Cape Breton Clay, our pottery business in 1996 and we've been busy here ever since, with two galleries on Cape Breton.
+We opened Cape Breton Clay, our pottery business in 1996 and we've been busy here ever since.
 Bell is also a painter and I am a photographer and filmmaker.
 I built this cottage by myself, integrating everything I have learned about building in the last fifteen years.
-The result is a cottage that has all of the charm of our original cottage, excellent amenities, and lots of privacy in a spectacular location right beside the ocean.
+The result is a cottage that has all of the charm of our SeaSky original cottage, but with excellent new amenities, and lots of privacy in a spectacular location right beside the ocean.

 Special place....: There is a rich, strong culture here, historically and musically, and life unwinds at its own special pace.
 Although a three-day visit to the Island is not uncommon, a week is what it takes to really get a sense of the rhythms and charm of Cape Breton.
 Fishermen haul their lobster traps each year out in front of our cottage.
 Moose, eagles, deer, bobcats and foxes are regulars.
 It's easy to meet people here, and the daily pace here is slower than in most cities.
 It's nice to be in a place where you don't need air-conditioning; Cape Breton summers are warm-to-hot in the day, but perfect in the evening, and at the shore there are ocean breezes to keep any bugs at bay.
 Chimney Corner beach is one of the finest on the island, and it's mostly unoccupied during the week– in addition to the fine beach and swimming, there are interesting rock formations to explore nearby.
 Cape Breton is a spectacular place, and you'll find the scenery on this stretch of coastline particularly striking.